Elucidation/WordCount/README.markdown

 	make

 Usage
 ---
 To run with a test input file `TEST_INPUT`:

-	wordcount.exe < TEST_INPUT
+Linux `wordcount TEST_INPUT` , Windows `wordcount.exe TEST_INPUT`

 Example:

-	wordcount.exe < test.txt
+	wordcount.exe Tests/t0_small.txt

+where `t0_small.txt` is:

+	This is n0t the 1st test

+Output:

+	Loading Tests/t2_small.txt...Successful.
+	Parsing input file 'Tests/t2_small.txt' to map...Successful.
+	Generating word list for sorting...Successful.
+	Sorting word list...Successful.
+	this -> 1
+	the -> 1
+	test -> 1
+	n0t -> 1
+	is -> 1
+	1st -> 1
+	Number of entries in list: 6

+To run all tests in `Tests` folder:

+Linux `./runTests` , Windows `bash runTests`

 Big-O runtime
 ---
-Standard map is a Red-black tree with keys as string and integer count for times word encountered.
-Input/Output to the map will be O(log n), since it's a self-balancing binary tree, with memory of O(n)

-To fill the map with a file of n words is O(nlogn).
+Hash table is unordered_map which has constant time O(1) I/O. Then, to fill the map with a file of n words is O(n).

-The advantage of an RB tree is the nodes being pre-sorted on input by key, which is a string comparison which is alphabetical So a reverse iterator over the tree in-order returns a reverse alphabetical list of words in O(n) time.

-Since I'll probably be replacing the stl with custom functions, I'd prefer to use a hash map (such as stl unordered_map) Since I/O will be O(1), then using a sort routine that is suited to task to order the keys, this will be the longest op.

-If we have stack space & memory, mergesort for O(nlogn) with O(n) memory/stack space If we don't want to use much memory, in place quicksort which at best can do O(nlogn) with O(log n) stack space needed (probably O(n) space though)
+It uses a linked list in each bucket where keys are sorted by hash value.

+The only disadvantage is the hash table is not in order (ordered by hash buckets).

+To sort the hash table, quick sort is chosen because it tends to be faster than mergesort and it's worst case possibility of O(n^2) with a reverse ordered list is highly unlikely.
+Memory used is O(n).

-	This isn't a bad option since the worst case (reverse order) is highly unlikely with hashing average words of a text file
+Quicksort's worst case (reverse order) is highly unlikely with hashing average words of a text file.

 Testing strategy